draftedus/tangram/README.md

 ## License

 Most of this repository is MIT licensed, except for the `core` and `app` folders, which are presently unlicensed.
-We plan to make the `core` folder available under a community license that is similar to the MIT license, except it restricts you from using it to make a competing product.
+We plan to make the `core` folder available under a community license that is similar to the MIT license, except it will restrict you from using it to make a competing product.
 We plan to make the `app` folder free to use for an individual, but require a paid license to use as part of a team.
 Our pricing is simple and public: https://www.tangramhq.com/pricing.